-The Lati permit is the site of rapidly expanding artisanal workings on the east side of the permit.
+Prospect 1 of the Lati permit is the site of rapidly expanding artisanal workings on the east side of the permit.
 The previously known site has recently expanded from 500 metres by 50 - 200 metres to 1200 metres by 50 - 500 metres.
 A second new active artisanal site spans an area 500 metres long by 100 to 200 metres wide and lies 2.5 kilometres to the northwest of the previously known artisanal site.
+A third site, lying between the two known sites, was discovered during the soil sampling program.
+It has yet to be examined in detail.
 These sites lie along the sheared contacts of a north-northeast trending 1500 metre wide band of bimodal volcanics surrounded by felsic intrusives.
 Mineralized quartz veins are common through this area, ranging from thin stockworks to metre-scale structures associated with regional scale shearing and fracturing mainly in mafic volcanic rocks.
-Artisanal miners are working over and extracting particulate gold from the top 1 to 3 metres of surface material over the majority of this area.
-Recent Indigo grab sampling within the expanding artisanal site returned values to 11 gpt Au.
+Artisanal miners are working over and extracting particulate gold from the top one to three metres of surface material over the majority of this area.
+Recent Indigo grab sampling within the expanding artisanal site returned values up to 11 gpt Au.